Ocean537/Haishen-ll.github.io/index.md

 <!-- ---<img src="https://Haishen-ll.github.io/liulei.jpeg" class="floatpic" width="480" height="380">--->

-Here is **Lei Liu (HaiShen, 刘磊)**.
+Here is **Lei Liu**.
 I obtained my PhD from The Chinese Univerity of Hong Kong, Shenzhen (CUHK-SZ) then joined Ant Group with the Ant Star Award (蚂蚁星).
 My research interests include Multi-Modal Learning, Medical AI and Large Language Model.
 If you are interested in any aspect of me, I would love to chat and collaborate.
 <br>